pjvds/born2code.net/_posts/2013-05-05-split-multiple-commits.md

 	         'we get the expected result string': function (oa) {
 	Stage this hunk [y,n,q,a,d,/,e,?]? y # this is a functional change

 I commit with a slightly different message than the original.
-I start with _add_ instead of _adds_ to make my commit message consistant":
+I start with _add_ instead of _adds_ to make my commit message consistent":

 	git commit -m 'Add test to proof default value for followRedirects is true'